CloudFerro/eodata-k8s/s3fs-example/README.md

+### Note
-This is experimental, tested only with the concrete base image Alpine 3.16.2.
+- This is experimental, tested only with the Alpine 3.16.2 base image.
-Note this implementation requires running the container in privileged mode.
+- Requires running the container in privileged mode.
-The base image is published in cfro/direct-mount-test DockerHub repo.
+- Docker image published in cfro/direct-mount-test DockerHub repo.

-How to run?
+### How to run?

 Apply configmap with the bucket name, endpoint and mountpoint:
 ```